krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     data), and anything the fake KDC sends will not be trusted without verification using some secret that it won't know.

+**dns_lookup_realm**
+    Indicate whether DNS TXT records should be used to map hostnames to realm names for hostnames not listed in the [domain_realm] section, and to determine the default realm if **default_realm** is not set.
+The default value is false.

 **dns_uri_lookup**
     Indicate whether DNS URI records should be used to locate the KDCs and other servers for a realm, if they are not listed in the